highlando/20-shu-mor/index.md

 *In the 4th lecture, I will introduce the fundamental model reduction approach that uses projections and explain several ways to compute these projections.*

+ * Projections and projectors
+ * Projection and Interpolation
+ * Modal Truncation

 ## 5 Balanced Truncation

 *A mathematical well understood projection method is Balanced Truncation (BT),